 Lesson learned: Eat meat, but do it thoughtfully

 A thoughtless approach to meat consumption is not Biblical.
 God gave us meat of clean animals without blood nor fat just as He has given us the green plants.
 Meat from animals raised and fed as they were intended, with grass underneath and the sun overhead.
 Thankfully also, God did not take away the yummy and comforting foods given to men in the garden of Eden.
-God gives us these foods so we can be as healthy and effective as possible, so we can use the energy to glorify the name of YHWH God.
+God gives us these foods so we can be as healthy and effective as possible, so we can use the energy to glorify the holly name of God.